SxilverKat/World-of-Stone/README.md

 A massive geological overhaul for Minecraft.
 1800+ blocks across 24 stone strata in three types with full building sets, hundreds of speleothems, and highly customizable worldgen.
-This is a modern revamp of the Underground Biomes mod by ExterminatorJeff, CurtisA, and LouisDB.
+This is a modern revamp of the Underground Biomes mod by ExterminatorJeff, CurtisA, LouisDB, Aang234, Kreezxil, and LemADEC.

 ## Strata System